xigxog/examples/go/hello-world/README.md

 cd ../kubefox/
 ```

-First, apply the KubeFox Environment resources.
+First, apply the KubeFox environment resources.
 Environments are similar to
-ConfigMaps but are cluster scoped so they can be used by multiple Namespaces as
+ConfigMaps but are cluster scoped so they can be used by multiple namespaces as
 the same time.

 ```shell